Risk Identification and Management Basics Training Course

 35 HoursOverview

-Globally, regulators are increasingly tying the level of risk a bank takes with the amount of capital it must hold.
-As a result, banks and financial services institutions are adopting more risk-based management practices.
-The complexity of banks, their products, regulations, and the global market is on the rise, posing greater challenges for effective risk management.
-A crucial lesson from the banking crisis of the past five years is that risks are highly interconnected, and to manage them efficiently, banks must understand these interdependencies.
+Globally, regulators are increasingly tying the level of risk assumed by banks to the capital they must hold.
+Consequently, banks and financial services firms are adopting risk-based management practices more extensively.
+As banks, their products, regulatory frameworks, and the global market grow in complexity, effective risk management becomes increasingly challenging.
+A critical lesson from the banking crises of the past five years is that risks are deeply interconnected; therefore, banks must comprehend these interactions to manage them efficiently.

 Key features include:

-- a detailed review of major risks faced by banks
+- A detailed review of the primary risks banks face.

-- using governance techniques to foster a group-wide culture where everyone actively participates in managing risks aligned with the bank's strategic objectives
+- The use of governance techniques to foster a group-wide culture that ensures everyone actively participates in managing risks in alignment with the bank’s strategic objectives.

-- the potential challenges that risk managers may face in the future.
+- An exploration of the challenges risk managers may encounter in the future.

-The course will extensively use case studies designed to explore, examine, and reinforce the concepts and ideas covered over the five days.
-Historical events at banks will be used throughout the course to highlight instances where risks were not effectively managed and actions that could have been taken to prevent losses.
+The course extensively utilizes case studies designed to explore, examine, and reinforce the concepts and ideas covered over the five days.
+Historical events at various banks will be analyzed throughout the course to highlight instances where risk management failed and to identify actions that could have prevented losses.

 Objectives

-The objective of this course is to assist bank management in developing an appropriate integrated strategy for managing the complex and evolving risks and regulations in today's international banking environment.
+The objective of this course is to assist bank management in delivering an appropriate integrated strategy for managing the complex and evolving risks and regulations within today’s international banking environment.
 Specifically, this course aims to provide senior-level management with an understanding of:

-- major risks within the financial industry and key international risk regulations
+- Major risks within the financial industry and the key international risk regulations.

-- how to manage a bank’s assets and liabilities while maximizing returns
+- Methods to manage a bank’s assets and liabilities while maximizing returns.

-- the interaction between different types of risks and how banks use an integrated approach for their management
+- The interaction between different risk types and how banks utilize an integrated approach for their management.

-- corporate governance and best practices for managing the diverse interests of stakeholders
+- Corporate governance and best practice approaches for managing the diverse interests of stakeholders.

-- how to cultivate a culture of risk governance as a tool for minimizing unnecessary risk-taking
+- How to develop a culture of risk governance as a tool for minimizing unnecessary risk-taking.

 Who should attend this seminar

-This course is designed for those who are new to integrated risk management, senior management responsible for strategic risk management, or those looking to deepen their understanding of enterprise risk management.
-It will be beneficial for:
+This course is designed for individuals who are new to integrated risk management, senior management responsible for strategic risk management, or those wishing to deepen their understanding of enterprise risk management.
+It is particularly useful for:

 - Corporate governance and risk governance managers.